 After some trial and error, I've decided that I only retr0bright cases that have some yellow'ing, but aren't too afflicted.
 I've experienced that very yellow shells take multiple sessions and are a lot more sensitive to scarring.
 Moreover, they tend to turn yellow again, due to exposure to UV-light, anyway.

-I'll be posting experiments like these.
-You can also follow my Gameboy restoration exploits on there.
-I do this in my spare time, as a hobby and could always use some support, a like or a share :) Also, if you're trying this yourself, I'd be very interested in your results.
+Also, if you're trying this yourself, I'd be very interested in your results.
 Feel free to leave a comment about your experience or even better: a before-and-after-picture?

 Constructive comments and/or questions are also very welcome.